Monaco GP (video game): Reception

-Sequels and re-releases
+Legacy

-Sega later revived the Monaco GP series with Super Monaco GP in 1989, and Ayrton Senna's Super Monaco GP II in 1992.
+Sega revived the Monaco GP series with Super Monaco GP in 1989, and Ayrton Senna's Super Monaco GP II in 1992.
 Super Monaco GP designer Hisao Oguchi had played Monaco GP before working for Sega, and when Oguchi decided to design a game based on Formula One, he started with a different name but chose Super Monaco GP after listening to opinions that the name was a good one.
 He referenced a parallel between the Monaco Grand Prix being the top event in racing and Sega being the top company in arcades.

 In 2003, Sega made a remake of Monaco GP for the PlayStation 2, as a part of the Sega Ages 2500 collection.
 The remake features a number of additions including more cars and game modes.
 Kurt Kalata of Hardcore Gaming 101 applauded the 2500 remake in particular for its improvements to the gameplay of the original, believing it would have been worthy of a separate release outside Japan.